 The Ins and Outs of Buying a Heavy Bag

-All are valid questions and questions I myself had very recently as I looked for a bag to hang in my basement.
+All are valid questions and questions I myself had when I was looking for a bag to hang in my garage.
 In the end, I seriously asked myself exactly what I was going to use it for and went from there.
-But anyways, so you can learn from my experience, here is what I found out.
+So you can learn from my experience, here is what I found out.

 1. What is the difference between a bag weighing 70lbs vs one a lot heavier, say 100lbs?

-I asked many a stupid salesman this question and most of them had no clue and the ones that tried to feed me a line of B.S. usually said the heavier bags are for pros because they hit a lot harder.
+If you ask a sporting goods salesman this question - you'll get a wide variety of answers depending on how knowledgeable he or she is.
+Most of the ones I talked to had no clue and some even tried to feed me a line of bullshit saying the heavier bags are for pros because they hit a lot harder.
 In the end, I analyzed what everyone said, cut through the crap, used some common sense and came up with an answer.

-Basically, the difference is the amount of resistance the bag is going to give.
-This is quite obvious, a heavier bag is going is going to be able to withstand a lot more force before it starts swinging wildly.
+Basically - the difference is the amount of resistance the bag is going to give.
+This is obvious.
+A heavier bag will put up more of a fight.
+It will take a lot more force to move it.
 Not that a swinging bag is bad thing as it ensures you aren't stationary while you are hitting it.
-The added resistance will be beneficial in the development of stronger punches.
+The added resistance will be beneficial in the development of stronger punches and more overall power.

-I cringe as I type that, however, as power punching is more technique than raw strength.
-Like weight training, though, you have to continually increase the resistance in order to experience gains in strength.
+I cringe as I type that; however, as power punching is more technique than raw strength.
+Like weight training, though, you have to continually increase the resistance to experience gains in strength.
 I believe the same goes for a heavy bag.

-That said, I settled on a 70lb bag for my basement.
+I eventually settled on a 100lb bag for my garage.
 I weigh about 170lb and have a pretty good swing and I find the bag puts up a pretty good fight.
-It does feel different from the 100-150lb bags hanging in my boxing gym though.
-They move a lot less and I find myself using a little more power when I'm hitting them.
+It does feel different from the full length 150lb+ bags hanging in my boxing gym though.
+They move a lot less and I find myself using a more power when I'm hitting them.

 But, that brings me to my next point about buying a heavy bag: